Pata tim is one of those dishes that looks like it takes a lot of work, but it's actually pretty simple to make.

 Jump to:

-- Pork hock: This cut comes from the lower leg of the pig, sometimes including the feet (trotters).
-It becomes gelatinous when slow-cooked, which makes the dish rich and flavorful.
-I used pork hock cut into pieces so it cooks faster and brings out more flavor.
+- Pork hock: This cut comes from the lower leg of the pig, sometimes with the feet (trotters).
+It gets soft and slightly gelatinous as it cooks.
+I used cut-up pieces so they cook faster and absorb more flavor.

 - Shiitake mushrooms: I prefer dried shiitake mushrooms for more umami flavor, but fresh ones work too.
-Dried banana blossoms are another option—they have a mild, slightly sweet taste and a chewy texture that soaks up the sauce nicely.
+Dried banana blossoms are another option.
+They have a mild flavor and a chewy texture that soaks up the sauce well.

 Step 1: Boil the pork hock

-Rinse about 5 pounds of pork hock under cold water and place it in a large pot.
+Rinse about 5 pounds of pork hock and place it in a large pot.
 Add enough water to fully cover the meat.

-Let it boil for about 20 minutes to remove any impurities.
-Once done, rinse the meat again and pat it dry with paper towels.
+Boil for 20 minutes to remove any impurities.
+Rinse the meat again and pat it dry with paper towels.
 Season with salt.

 Step 2: Rehydrate the mushrooms

-Place about 10 dried shiitake mushrooms in warm water and let them soak until soft.
-Once they’re rehydrated, trim the stems (if there are any).
+Soak 10 dried shiitake mushrooms in warm water until soft.
+Trim the stems, if there are any.

 Step 3: Sear the pork

-In a heavy-bottomed pot or electric pressure cooker, add a thin coating of oil and heat over high heat.
-Sear the pork until it's lightly browned on most sides.
+In a heavy-bottomed pot or pressure cooker, heat a thin layer of oil over high heat.
+Sear the pork until lightly browned on most sides.

 Step 4: Sauté the mushrooms